bvm-org/bvm/README.md

 ### Literal Dictionaries

 A literal dictionary can be created by using the `<` and `>` opcodes.
-As with arrays, these are assembly shorthands for the opcodes `DICT_START` and `DICT_END`.
+As with arrays, these are *assembly shorthands* for the opcodes `DICT_START` and `DICT_END`, and the shorthands are not valid in the object file format.
 As with arrays, the `START` simply places a marker onto the stack, execution continues as normal until the `DICT_END` opcode is encountered.

 When `DICT_END` is encountered, it is required that there are an even